 I concocted and solved scenario-after-scenario until the point of exhaustion.

-My favorite author, Jen Sincero, says: “Worrying is praying for stuff you don’t want.”
+“Worrying is praying for stuff you don’t want.”

-It’s true!
 Not only does worrying take you away from the peace and sufficiency of today, but it often causes unnecessary angst—as your brain can’t tell the difference between something that’s actually happening and something that you’re imagining.

-You feel it in your body either way.
-You feel stressed, exhausted and drained from solving problems that don’t even currently exist—Bananas!
+You feel stressed, exhausted, and drained from solving problems that don’t even currently exist—Bananas!

-And when I was spending all my energy worrying . . . do you know what I wasn’t doing?
+And when I was spending all my energy worrying, do you know what I wasn’t doing?

-But once I developed awareness, I was finally able to free myself from the worry trap.
+But once I developed awareness, I was finally able to free myself from the “Worry Trap.”

 And you can too!

-1. When you notice yourself worrying, take the time to write your thoughts down—all of them.
+- When you notice yourself worrying, take the time to write your thoughts down—all of them.

-2. Next, write a “statement of self-compassion,” and coach yourself.
-Comfort and give yourself permission to release the thoughts that have been haunting you.
-It might sound something like this. . .
 My friend, these thoughts feel heavy.
 They’ve really been weighing you down, haven’t they?
 What if you let them go, for now?
 You deserve to live in the present—and not to miss out on the beauty of today.
 You don’t have to take on the future all at once, there are so many unknown variables that you can’t control anyway.
 But you do know the next step you can take towards your goals.
 What if you only focused on that next step today?

-3. Then, offer your brain some new thoughts.
-Remind yourself that you have a choice—and there are plenty of other ways to talk to yourself.
+- Then, offer your brain some new thoughts: Remind yourself that you have a choice—and there are plenty of other ways to talk to yourself.
 Take your brain off negative autopilot!
-Here are a few examples:

 - I am brave, strong, and tenacious.